-What better way to plan a stand out party than to have a scavenger hunt birthday party!
-It's a very unique way to give them their gift, and end off with a fun party.
-This turns into an all day event and you end off with a night full of friends, food and fun.We have two variations of a scavenger hunt birthday party theme.
-The first is a scavenger hunt setup just for the birthday person.
-The second is a scavenger hunt for the party guests, too.
-To skip to group version, Click Here
+What better way to plan a standout party than to have a scavenger hunt birthday party?
+It's a unique way to present a gift and kick off a fun party.
+I can be an all-day event and/or an evening full of friends, food and fun.I have two variations of a scavenger hunt birthday party theme here.
+The first is a scavenger hunt setup for just the birthday person.
+The second is a scavenger hunt for the party guests as well.
+To skip to the group version, click here.

 Just like when you were a kid, it is exactly as the name says - a

 scavenger hunt.
 We used to all have these, for Easter especially.
 It's a

 This is set up where the birthday person takes an adventure, finding little gifts along the way and discovering the big treasure at the end (the party!)

 These are just some of the basic things you will need for any scavenger hunt, but you may end up using some other things to make yours uniquely fun.
 You want to make sure that the whole experience is memorable and special to the birthday person.

 These scavenger hunts are always going to be different, because you are making each one specific to the likes and interests of a specific person.
 But there are some tips we can give to get you started on planning your hunt.

 You need to create the hunt itself, like a road map.
 It's where you want to send the birthday person to hunt for their gifts.

 When creating this map, make it progress from their home (or work) to end off at the party location.
 It could be fun (but also cruel) if you send them back and forth a ton of times to find all the treasures.